If you’re not comfortable with random data or even if you just want to improve the semantics of the generated data, there’s hope for you.

 You can define

-from model_bakery.recipe import Recipe, foreign_key from shop.models import Customer, PurchaseHistory customer = Recipe(Customer, name='John Doe', nickname='joe', age=18, birthday=date.today(), appointment=datetime.now() ) history = Recipe(PurchaseHistory, customer=foreign_key(customer) )
+from model_bakery.recipe import Recipe, foreign_key from shop.models import Customer, PurchaseHistory customer = Recipe(Customer, name='John Doe', nickname='joe', age=18, birthday=date.today(), appointment=datetime.now() ) history = Recipe(PurchaseHistory, owner=foreign_key(customer) )

 customer is a recipe.